-After its adoption all EU Member States must transpose the directive into their national legislation within the foreseen timeframe.
-In Belgium, each governmental body is responsible for the transposition of the European directives within its spheres of competence.
-At a political level, general follow-up and coordination of the transposition process of the different governmental bodies is the responsibility of the Minister of Foreign Affairs, at an administrative level of the FPS Foreign Affairs (DGE/E3).
+Once EU directives are adopted, all EU Member States must transpose them into their national legislation within the foreseen timeframe.
+If a directive is not transposed in time or in the correct way or in case of an incorrect or incomplete application of the EU legislation, the European Commission can initiate infringement proceedings against the failing Member State, which may result in a conviction by the Court of Justice of the European Union.
+In the case of undue delays in the transposition of a directive or failure to comply with a judgement, serious financial sanctions can be imposed.
+In Belgium, each governmental body is responsible for the transposition of European directives and for possible infringement proceedings within its spheres of competence.
+At political level, the general follow-up and coordination of the transposition process and the infringement proceedings of the different governmental bodies is the responsibility of the Minister of European Affairs.
+At administrative level, it is the responsibility of the FPS Foreign Affairs (DGE/E3).

 Objectives for Belgium

-As the “guardian of the Treaties”, the European Commission is responsible for the follow-up of the transposition process of all directives in the Member States.
-Each delay in the transposition of a directive can initiate infringement proceedings, which may culminate in the Court of Justice of the European Union ruling against the Member State, resulting in heavy financial penalties.
+As the “guardian of European treaties”, the European Commission is responsible for the follow-up of the transposition process of all directives in the Member States.
+Each delay in the transposition of a directive can initiate infringement proceedings against the Member State, which may culminate in a conviction to severe financial penalties by the Court of Justice of the European Union.
 In the context of this audit, the European Commission publishes a semi-annual Single Market Scoreboard, in which the Member States are ranked on the basis of their transposition results.
-For the timely transposition of directives, the European Commission tolerates a maximum deficit of 1% (between the number of “internal market” directives adopted at the European level and the number of “internal market” directives transposed by the Member States).
-For directives with a transposition delay of 2 years or more, a zero tolerance standard is applied.
+For the timely transposition of directives, the European Commission tolerates a maximum deficit of 1% (between the number of “internal market” directives adopted at European level and the number of “internal market” directives transposed by the Member States).
+For directives with a transposition delay of 2 years or more, a zero tolerance norm is applied.

-After having approached the 3% transposition deficit in 2015 (2.8%), Belgium was able to return, thanks to the constant efforts and work of all actors with regard to the transposition, to a score of 1.9% on the scoreboard of June 2017.
-In spite of a marked improvement, this transposition work must continue in order to reach a deficit inferior to 1% as accepted by the European Commission.
+After having approached the 3% transposition deficit in 2015 (2.8%), Belgium was able to return, thanks to the continuous efforts of all actors who work on transposition, to an estimated score of 0.8% on the December 2019 Scoreboard.
+In doing so, Belgium was not only able to comply with the maximum deficit rule, but also to avoid transposition delays of two years or more.
+In spite of a marked improvement, the transposition work must continue in order to keep the deficit under the score of 1%, as accepted by the European Commission.

-An incorrect transposition or implementation of EU law in general can have various consequences: if the European Commission considers EU law has either been transposed or is currently executed incorrectly, the Member State will be informally asked to correct this.
-This is done through the EU Pilot system.
-EU Pilot is an informal and confidential online system of information exchange between the European Commission and the 28 Member States.
-It serves to determine the conformity of transposition and implementation of national legislation with EU law, based on either complaints and information requests by civilians and companies or on investigations initiated by the European Commission itself.
+An incorrect transposition or implementation of EU law in general can have various consequences: if the European Commission considers that EU law has either been incorrectly transposed or is currently being implemented incorrectly, the Member State will be informally asked to rectify this.
+This can be done through informal questions, but also via the EU Pilot system.
+EU Pilot is an informal and confidential online information exchange system between the European Commission and the 27 Member States.
+It was designed to determine the conformity of transposition and implementation of national legislation and EU law, based on both complaints and information requests by civilians and companies or on investigations initiated by the European Commission itself.
 If no solution or consensus is found using the EU Pilot system, infringement proceedings can be initiated by the European Commission.

-In case of a misapplication of EU law by a Member State, the matter may be taken before SOLVIT.
-SOLVIT is a European mediation service, created by the European Commission (in particular the DG GROW) which, in an informal manner, solves complaints of European citizens and companies confronted with cross-border issues caused by wrongful implementation of European legislation by a national governmental body in another Member State.
-There are SOLVIT centres in each European Member State and in Iceland, Liechtenstein and Norway.
+Citizens and companies confronted with a misapplication of EU law by a Member State can contact SOLVIT.
+SOLVIT is a European mediation service created by the European Commission (DG GROW), which, in an informal manner, solves complaints of European citizens and companies confronted with cross-border issues caused by wrongful implementation of European legislation by an authority in another Member State.
+There are SOLVIT centres in each European Member State as well as in Iceland, Liechtenstein and Norway.
 SOLVIT services are provided for free.
-If no solution is found within the 70-day period via SOLVIT, as it is likely to concern a structural issue in which national legislation does not comply to European legislation, the European Commission can raise the issue via EU Pilot.
+More information on SOLVIT can be found on the website of the European Commission.
+SOLVIT aims to achieve a rapid, practical solution within 70 days, together with the authority of the Member State where the problem occurs.